gerda-ugne/quackathon/README.md

 We tackled the ChilliConnect challenge for the 2020 Quackathon event, which took event in University of Dundee on February 1-2 2020.
 After 24 hours of no sleep and hard work, we are proud to announce that the project won!

+### Challenge Summary
+Create a game with textual interface and that uses asynchronous/passive model of gameplay.

 ## Snappy Ducks

 ### Backstory of the game: